tawi1/DotsTrafficCity/docs/source/trafficCar.rst

 Simple Physics
 ~~~~~~~~~~~~

-* Entities moved by the simple physical system (simply adding physics velocity to the physics body).
+* Entities moved by the simple physical system (by simply adding the physics velocity to the physics body).
 * :ref:`Settings <trafficCarSettings>`.
 * :ref:`Hybrid entity simple physics <entityType>` & :ref:`Pure entity simple physics <entityType>` types refer to this.